helidon-io/helidon/docs/mp/openapi/openapi.md

 3. Selects the type or types from the `fileSet` you want to include in the generated index.
 <!--@mdc :: -->

-the [Helidon MP OpenAPI expanded Jandex example][helidon-mp-opena-2] for more information and a complete project that indexes a dependency.
+You can add more than one dependency and scan for more than a single type.
+See the [Helidon MP OpenAPI expanded Jandex example][helidon-mp-opena-2] for more information and a complete project that indexes a dependency.